ViraatC22/Omi-Trading-Telemetry/README.md

 License

-- MIT-style licensing recommended; ensure compliance with your organizational policies
+- Licensed under the GNU General Public License v3.0 (GPL-3.0); ensure compliance with its copyleft requirements and your organizational policies

 Disclaimer